Tiger Mask IV

-Yoshihiro Yamazaki (山崎 佳宏, Yamazaki Yoshihiro) is a Japanese luchador enmascarado (or masked professional wrestler), best known for being the fourth man to portray Tiger Mask (タイガーマスク, Taigā Masuku).
-He primarily works for New Japan Pro-Wrestling (NJPW) where he is a former 6-time IWGP Junior Heavyweight Champion and 2-time IWGP Junior Heavyweight Tag Team Champion.
-Having competed as Tiger Mask since 1995, he is the longest tenured incarnation of the character.
+Yoshihiro Yamazaki (山崎 佳宏, Yamazaki Yoshihiro) is a Japanese professional wrestling trainer and retired luchador enmascarado (or masked professional wrestler).
+He is signed to New Japan Pro-Wrestling (NJPW) as a trainer.
+He is best known for being the fourth man to portray Tiger Mask (タイガーマスク, Taigā Masuku).
+He is a former six-time IWGP Junior Heavyweight Champion and two-time IWGP Junior Heavyweight Tag Team Champion.
+Having competed as Tiger Mask from 1995 to 2026, he is the longest tenured incarnation of the character.

 Career

 The young Yamazaki was originally trained by the original Tiger Mask (Satoru Sayama) and The Great Sasuke and unlike the second and third Tiger Masks, Yamazaki has been endorsed by Sayama himself.
 He also traveled to Mexico where he trained in lucha libre.

 Michinoku Pro Wrestling (1995–2001)

 He made his professional wrestling debut in 1995 for Michinoku Pro Wrestling (Michinoku Pro/MPW) and became the fourth Tiger Mask, succeeding Koji Kanemoto.
 While working for Michinoku Pro Tiger Mask won the "APEX OF TRIANGLE" Six Man Tag Team Championship with his trainer the Great Sasuke and Gran Hamada.
 Just over a year into his wrestling career Tiger Mask won the UWA World Middleweight Championship and held it for 3 months before being forced to vacate the title due to an injury.
 After returning from his injury Tiger Mask spent a couple of years working mid card and lower main event matches until he was finally given another run with a singles title when he won a tournament to crown a new British Commonwealth Jr. Heavyweight Champion in London, England.
 Despite it being called "British Commonwealth", the title was mainly promoted in Japan.
 Tiger Mask would later vacate the title due to an injury but was given a second reign with the title in 2000 that would last exactly one year shortly before Tiger Mask left Michinoku Pro.

 After leaving M-Pro, Yamazaki trained with mixed martial artist and fellow Sayama trainee Enson Inoue.
 Management of Pride Fighting Championships proposed him to compete in mixed martial arts with his mask on, but he declined after receiving a better offer to wrestle for New Japan Pro-Wrestling.
 The same year, there was a suggestion of making Guy Mezger fight at Inoki Bom-Ba-Ye replacing Yamazaki under the Mask, but he similarly refused.